 It recommends bond trading to diversify your portfolio and manage the effects of swings during volatile markets.
 It also promotes the use of bond trading as a way to earn regular income.

 It also offers tools such as ready-made bond ladders or a program to help you create your own.
 You can set bond alerts to stay updated on new offerings, ratings and status changes.
-If you want help with your investment strategy, get a personalized portfolio review from one of TD Ameritrade’s fixed-income specialists.
+If you want help with your investment strategy, get a personalized portfolio review from one of Charles Schwab’s fixed-income specialists.

 Best for Mobile Traders: E*TRADE